Big Island Substance Abuse Council

 ABOUT BIG ISLAND SUBSTANCE ABUSE COUNCIL

-Since 1964, Big Island Substance Abuse Council (BISAC) has been offering substance abuse programs delivered within the context of Hawaiian culture.
-Headquartered in Kea’au in the southeast of the Big Island, the organization has outpatient facilities in Hilo and Kailua Kona.
-It provides outpatient care, an intensive outpatient program (IOP), and sober-living facilities for adults struggling with substance abuse, as well as school- and community-based treatment for adolescents, and outpatient care for adults and adolescents struggling with mental health disorders.
+Since 1964, Big Island Substance Abuse Council (BISAC) has been providing substance abuse programs rooted in Hawaiian culture.
+Located in Kea’au on the Big Island, BISAC operates outpatient facilities in Hilo and Kailua Kona.
+Its services include outpatient care, an intensive outpatient program (IOP), and sober-living facilities for adults struggling with substance abuse.
+The organization also offers school- and community-based treatment for adolescents and outpatient care for adults and adolescents dealing with mental health disorders.

 TREATMENT & ASSESSMENT

-In general, treatment programs consist of individual and group counseling, family/couples counseling, relapse prevention work, and recovery skills training.
-Clients are given an opportunity to work on the land, and to learn about traditional Hawaiian values and practices, with plenty of time spent outdoors.
+Treatment programs at BISAC typically involve individual and group counseling, family/couples counseling, relapse prevention work, and recovery skills training.
+Clients have the opportunity to engage in outdoor activities and learn about traditional Hawaiian values and practices.

-The Therapeutic Living Program, BISAC’s residential option for men, provides 24-hour supervision and support.
+BISAC’s Therapeutic Living Program provides 24-hour supervision and support for men.
 Residents are expected to seek employment and regularly attend self-help meetings.
-A specialized women’s residential program provides support for pregnant and parenting women and their children.
-At both facilities, clients participate in a vocational program that encourages them to have a vision and set goals.
-The centers also offer a culinary program, parenting classes called STEPS, and family education sessions.
+The organization also offers a specialized residential program for pregnant and parenting women and their children.
+Both facilities provide vocational programs, culinary programs, parenting classes called STEPS, and family education sessions.

-Outpatient substance abuse programming for adults includes an intensive outpatient program (IOP), general outpatient care, and a continuing care program.
-The IOP includes 9 to 15 hours of treatment per week, including one hour of individual counseling every week.
+For adults, BISAC offers outpatient substance abuse programming, including an intensive outpatient program (IOP), general outpatient care, and a continuing care program.
+The IOP involves 9 to 15 hours of treatment per week, including individual counseling sessions.
 General outpatient care includes up to eight hours of treatment per week, including a monthly individual counseling session.

-For adolescents, there is an intensive outpatient program and school based treatment.
-The facility works with 31 high schools, middle school, and charter schools to provide prevention education and treatment.
+Adolescents can access BISAC’s intensive outpatient program and school-based treatment.
+The organization collaborates with various schools to provide prevention education and treatment.

 STAFF CREDENTIALS

 The treatment staff at BISAC includes a clinical psychologist, a psychiatrist, licensed therapists, and certified substance abuse counselors.
-The single alum polled by Best-rehabs.com to date gave the center four out of five stars for its staff’s level of training and experience.
+A former client gave the center positive feedback regarding the staff’s level of training and experience.

 ACCOMMODATIONS & AMENITIES